wp-plugins/wp-pipes/readme.txt

 == Changelog ==

+= 1.11 =
+* Added drag & drop feature for fields matching area.
+* Improved fields matching UI/UX.

 = 1.10 =
 * Emergency fix for wrong condition to get addons (sources, engines and processors) for Pipes.

 = 1.9 =
-* Moved extra addons to Wordpress plugin structure, keepin the core addons at the current place.
+* Moved extra addons to WordPress plugin structure, keepin the core addons at the current place.
 * Added Test button to HTML Parser feature inside Get Fulltext processor.
 * Added "Display the first output from Source to Source Output and Processors Output Fields".
 * Removed description from Processors drop down list.